Eman Ahmed Abd El Aty

-Eman Ahmed Abd El Aty (ايمان احمد عبد العاطى; 9 September 1980 – 25 September 2017) was an Egyptian considered to be the heaviest living woman in the world and the second heaviest woman in history, after Carol Yager.
+Eman Ahmed Abd El Aty (ايمان احمد عبد العاطى; 9 September 1980 – 25 September 2017) was an Egyptian considered to be the second heaviest woman in history, after Carol Yager.
 However, at 4 ft 7+1/2 in, Eman was about a foot shorter than 5 ft 7 in Yager, giving her the highest recorded BMI at 251.1 and body fat percentage.
 Her initial weight was claimed to be around 500 kg.

 Early life

 Abd El Aty was born in Egypt and she lived in Alexandria.
 Her family has stated that she weighed 5 kg at birth.
 She suffered from a thyroid problem and had to stop school.

 Treatment

-In February 2017, Abd El Aty travelled to Mumbai, Maharashtra, India Saifee Hospital where a group of doctors, headed by Muffazal Lakdawala, treated her successfully using bariatric surgery.
+In February 2017, Abd El Aty travelled to Saifee Hospital at Mumbai, India, where a group of doctors, headed by Muffazal Lakdawala, treated her successfully using bariatric surgery.
 They included an endocrinologist, a chest physician, cardiologist, a cardiac surgeon, two bariatric surgeons, two intensivists, and three anaesthetists.
 She remained in Mumbai after the operation for several months.
 The aim was to perform two operations, and during the next three and a half years, reduce her weight to less than 100 kg.

 She lost about 325 kg after undergoing weight-loss treatment in India.
 She left on 4 May 2017 for the United Arab Emirates for long-term treatment.
 The doctors, treating her, said she was also suffering from a "cardiac issue" and infected bed sores.
 She was being treated by a team of 20 doctors at Abu Dhabi's Burjeel Hospital.